 Use the SCH Library panel to review and manage component symbols in an open schematic library.
-If the panel is not currently visible, click the SCH button at the bottom right of the workspace and select SCH Library to open it.
+If the panel is not currently visible, click the Panel button at the bottom right of the workspace then select SCH Library to open it.

-Symbol properties, such as the name of this symbol, are edited in the Library Component Properties dialog.
-Double-click on the component name in the SCH Library panel or click Tools » Component Properties to open the dialog.
+Symbol properties, such as the designator and description of the symbol, are edited in the Component mode of the Properties panel (double-click on the component name in the SCH Library panel).

-To ease the workload associated with creating component symbols, Altium Designer offers an advanced Schematic Symbol Generation Tool based on a symbol wizard interface and pin editor dialog.
-This features automatic symbol graphic generation, grid pin tables and smart data paste capabilities.
+To ease the workload associated with creating component symbols, Altium offers an advanced Schematic Symbol Generation Tool based on a symbol wizard interface and pin editor dialog.
+This features automatic symbol graphic generation, grid pin tables, and smart data paste capabilities.

-The Schematic Symbol Generation Tool is provided as an Altium Designer software extension, which is automatically installed with Altium Designer.
+The Schematic symbol generation tool is provided as a software extension and is automatically installed with the software.
 The extension appears under the Extension Manager’s Installed tab.

-To create a new component symbol using the Schematic Symbol Generation Tool, first add a new library component using the Add button in the Component section of the SCH Library panel.
-The new symbol then can be developed through the Symbol Generation Tool (Tools » Symbol Wizard) which opens the Symbol Wizard dialog.
+To create a new component symbol using the Schematic symbol generation tool, add a new library component using the Add button under the top section of the SCH Library panel.
+The new symbol then can be developed using the Symbol Wizard dialog (Tools » Symbol Wizard).

-The dialog's Settings options determine the basic configuration for the symbol, including its layout style and number of pins.
+The dialog's settings determine the basic configuration for the symbol including its layout style and number of pins.

-The Pin layout style allows you to choose from a set of predefined symbol patterns, where the pin positioning is automatically assigned.
-Use the drop-down menu to select the preferred arrangement – the result will be visible in the Preview image and the Side column settings in the Pin data table.
+The Layout Style allows you to choose from a set of predefined patterns for where the pin positioning is automatically assigned.
+Use the drop-down to select the preferred arrangement.
+The Preview image to the right and the data in the Side column will update accordingly.